 Although it is impossible to predict the future, the outlook for UK real estate is more positive than had been feared, progress has been made and there is cautious optimism for the successful conclusion of an orderly Brexit.
 Real estate practitioners can help their clients to develop an appropriate post-Brexit strategy to ensure that risks are assessed and monitored and opportunities are taken, some of which may arise because of exchange rate movements.

-To many overseas investors, the announcement in the 2017 Budget that gains made on direct and indirect disposals of UK commercial property by non-residents will be subject to tax from April 2019 is of far greater significance than Brexit.
+To many overseas investors, the fact that gains made on direct and indirect disposals of UK commercial property by non-residents are now subject to tax is of far greater significance than Brexit.
 The proposed introduction of a new beneficial owners register for overseas entities owning UK real estate may also deter inward investment.

 To achieve some perspective on the inevitable uncertainty, it is important to see Brexit in a global context.
-Concerns about North Korea, China and other emerging market economies, the Trump administration, trade tariffs, oil prices, tensions in the Middle East and political instability in Europe all mean that UK real estate will retain its appeal for overseas investors.
-However, there is no room for complacency and it is clear that the UK must work hard to ensure that it remains attractive to investors and continues to play a key role in the global real estate market.
+Concerns about the Trump administration and its trade war with China, the effect of climate change and natural disasters, potential instability in Europe, the Chinese economy, concerns about North Korea, conflict in Africa, the threat of war with Iran, unrest in Hong Kong and the war on terror all mean that UK real estate will retain its appeal for overseas investors.
+However, there is no room for complacency, and it is clear that the UK must work hard to ensure that it remains attractive to investors and continues to play a key role in the global real estate market.